 AGENCY FUND – The funds in this group belong to someone or a group of persons affiliated with the university.
-The funds do not belong to the university and are neither an asset of the university, nor are they available to the university to spend.
 The funds are held by the university, the university acting as custodian, for the purpose of collection and expense for the benefit of the group and to facilitate the group’s use of university services.

 AIS – Administrative Information Systems.
 The group of legacy systems organized for administrative and accounting purposes.
 AIS systems include modules of the legacy Financial Systems, some of which have been retired and replaced, but some of which are still active for archived data only.
 Data included: the General Ledger, the Budget Administration System, Financial Accounting Sub Ledger (FASL), Financial Investment Sub Ledger (FISL), WIZ, Cashiers, Purchasing, Accounts Payable, and the Payroll and Personnel System (PPBS).
 This group does not include SIS, or Student Information Systems.

 BUDGET – The plan set by a center for the expenditure and the earning of funds.
 This plan can be altered according to policies and procedures, and is divided among accounts, budget control groups, and object codes.

 BUDGET CHANGE (GBC) – A change in the current budget for an account, processed using the Kuali general budget change process.
 KFS classifies budget changes into two types: budget change and budget amendment.
 Legacy systems also included another type, budget modification.
 Budget changes are approved by the department in KFS, and a budget amendment in KFS is approved by the department and then also by the Office of the Comptroller.
 Budget changes must occur within the same subfund group.